thriftrw/thriftrw-node/README.md

 ```

 This will reify timestamps as a JavaScript Date and ThriftRW will accept an
-ISO-8601 timestamp or seconds since the epoch (as returned by `Date.now()`) in
+ISO-8601 timestamp or milliseconds since the epoch (as returned by
-place of a Date.
+`Date.now()`) in place of a Date.

 For [TCurl][], this means that you can both read and write ISO-8601 for
 timestamps.

-ThriftRW cannot yet round-trip milliseconds accurately.

 [TCurl]: https://github.com/uber/tcurl